 3 Questions to Help You Identify Buying Habits in Your MVP’s Target Market

-As this topic covers everything from motivational to influential factors, you’ll need to ask what shapes buyer decisions from a number of angles.
+Since this topic covers everything from motivational to influential factors, you’ll need to ask what shapes buyer decisions from many angles.
 The following three questions will help you create a crystal clear picture of your audience’s buying habits.

 1. What Is the Motivation Behind a Purchase?

 Knowing somebody’s motivation will help you strike the right balance in your positioning.

 Rolex watches have long been recognized as a symbol of status and success, which provides a clear motive for purchase.
 The company plays on this fact in many of its advertising campaigns: